 Description: This function allows fixed wing aircraft to measure airspeed to improve navigation performance.
 It requires a differential pressure sensor that has a frequency output such as the Kavlico P992 (frequency output option) or the Paroscientific series 5300.
-Contact Advanced Navigation support@advancednavigation.com for help integrating with a pitot tube.
+Contact technical support at support@advancednavigation.com for help integrating with a pitot tube.